dell/terraform-provider-powerscale/docs/resources/cluster_email.md

 }

-# After the execution of above resource block, Cluster Email Settings would have been cached in terraform state file, or
+# After the execution of above resource block, Cluster Email Settings would have been cached in terraform state file, and
 # Cluster Email Settings would have been updated on PowerScale.
 # For more information, Please check the terraform state file.
 ```